mdn/content/files/en-us/web/api/cssnamespacerule/index.md

 _Inherits methods from its ancestor {{domxref("CSSRule")}}._

 - {{domxref("CSSNamespaceRule.namespaceURI")}}
-  - : Returns a {{ domxref("DOMString") }} containing the text of the URI of the given namespace.
+  - : Returns a string containing the text of the URI of the given namespace.
 - {{domxref("CSSNamespaceRule.prefix")}}
-  - : Returns a {{ domxref("DOMString") }} with the name of the prefix associated to this namespace.
+  - : Returns a string with the name of the prefix associated to this namespace.
 If there is no such prefix, returns an empty string.

 ## Methods